AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems

 \tool leverages the power of MCTS to peek ahead in the search space of splitting trees associated with the input formula, prioritizing splits that, while not necessarily offering the immediate highest reward, hold the potential to unlock better ones at subsequent splitting depths. \tool makes use of a deductive reward signal using an automated reasoning tool, a departure from traditional reward signals/functions which are typically provided by human domain experts in the context of MCTS or reinforcement learning.
 Deductive rewards, derived from automated reasoning tools (e.g., solvers), are very general and can be used to construct richer reward functions by augmenting human understanding of a problem domain.
 This informed exploration, guided by deductive reward signals, steers the search process towards promising partitions, significantly reducing the total elapsed time spent on both cubing and solving.

 The use of deduction-based metrics in the context of lookahead solvers is not new.
-In fact, March uses CDCL SAT solvers to compute propagation rate and other deductively-derived metrics to rank variables to split on.
+In fact, \march uses SAT solvers to compute propagation rate and other deductively-derived metrics to rank variables to split on.
 What is new here is the combination of deductive reward with MCTS during selection and rollout, resulting in a powerful splitting heuristic.